logwolvy/docukit/README.md

 2. Open repo in vscode or `code path/to/cloned/repo` (from terminal)
 3. If not installed already, install recommended extension, i.e. Remote - Containers
 4. Click 'Reopen in Container'
 5. Voila!
-Opens up `docs` directory, ready to use
+Opens up `docs` directory